home-assistant/home-assistant.io/source/_integrations/msteams.markdown

 ## Setup

-To send notification to teams you need add the Incoming Webhook app to your team channel.
-When the app is added you will receive a webhook url that needs to be added to your `configuration.yaml`.
+To send a notification to teams, you need to add the Incoming Webhook app to your team channel.
+When the app is added, you will receive a webhook URL that needs to be added to your `configuration.yaml`.

 ## Configuration